goujiazhuangzz/monitor/README.md

 ## Usage

 1. After starting the monitor, access the web interface at `http://localhost:5000`
-2. The "Running Scripts" section shows all currently running Python processes
-3. The "All Scripts" section lists all Python scripts in configured monitor paths
+2. The "Local Script Management" tab shows running scripts and all Python scripts in configured monitor paths
-4. Use the "Start" button to launch a script
+3. Use the "Start" button to launch a script
-5. Use the "Stop" button to terminate a running script
+4. Use the "Stop" button to terminate a running script
-6. Click "View Logs" to see script logs and process information
+5. Click "View Logs" to see script logs and process information
-7. Use the "Stream Logs" feature for real-time log monitoring
+6. Use the "Stream Logs" feature for real-time log monitoring
-8. Configure SSH connections in the "SSH Management" section to manage remote scripts
+7. Configure SSH connections in the "SSH Management" tab to manage remote scripts
+8. Use the interactive SSH console for remote server management
+9. Configure monitoring paths and exclusion patterns in the "Configuration Management" tab

 ## Configuration